JulianGeis/forecasting_heatload/ReadMe.md

 		4. Convolutional Neural Network (CNN)
 		5. Seasonal AutoRegreessive Integrated Moving Average with eXogenous factor (SARIMAX)

-The scripts can be run within the Google Colaboratory Environment using the dataset that ist provides in this repository.
+The scripts can be run within the Google Colaboratory Environment using the dataset data_dummies_index for the neural network models and data_dummies for the SARIMAX model.
 Best to start with the MLP model as it contains the most detailed comments.